aaronms1/reactive-components/README.md

-### this readme was auto-gen from cpiolot-workspaces.
-so as of now none of the instructions work lol.

 # Library of Fully Reactive *.tsx Browser Components with SCSS Styling

 This repository is intended for creating a fully reactive suite of front-end .tsx components to ultimately serve as UI to a reactive Java back-end named 'PIA' (project-init-ai).
 The project uses the Vite build system for efficient development and build processes.